 I’ve always done so much black and white photography," he replies, "but I didn't want to pass this color up, I just couldn't do without the color.
 This image would translate well to black and white, but many of them would not."
 He selects a photograph of moving water in which blue and orange swirl like the pattern on marbled paper.
 "The color is caused by the reflections of the sky, which is the blue, and the mountain, which has turned golden."

 For the past few years, Payne has been finding harmony in another way: songwriting.
-When I ask how the two arts fit together in his life, he responds without hesitation: "You’ve got form, you’ve got line, and tone, and harmony.
+When I ask how these two arts fit together in his life, he responds without hesitation: "You’ve got the form, you’ve got the line, tone, and harmony.
 Music on-music off is, you know, negative space and positive space.
 I build a photograph, and I build a song."

 By Colleen Anderson, owner of MotherWit